George W. Romney: Governor of Michigan

 Romney held a series of Governor's Conferences, which sought to find new ideas from public services professionals and community activists who attended.
 He opened his office in the Michigan State Capitol to visitors, spending five minutes with every citizen who wanted to speak with him on Thursday mornings, and was always sure to shake the hands of schoolchildren visiting the capitol.
-He almost always eschewed political activities on Sunday, the Mormon Sabbath.
+He almost always eschewed political activities on Sunday, which he considered the Sabbath.
 His blunt and unequivocal manner sometimes caused friction, and family members and associates used the idiom "bull in a china shop" to describe him.
 He took a theatrical approach to governance, staging sudden appearances in settings where he might be politically unwelcome.
 One former aide later said that willful was too weak a word to describe him, and chose messianic instead.
 Romney saw a moral dimension in every issue and his political views were held with as much fervor as religious ones; writer Theodore H. White said "the first quality that surfaced, as one met and talked with George Romney over a number of years, was a sincerity so profound that, in conversation, one was almost embarrassed."

 Romney supported the American Civil Rights Movement while governor.
 Although he belonged to a church that did not allow black people in its lay clergy, Romney's hardscrabble background and subsequent life experiences led him to support the movement.
 He reflected, "It was only after I got to Detroit that I got to know Negroes and began to be able to evaluate them and I began to recognize that some Negroes are better and more capable than lots of whites."
 During his first State of the State address in January 1963, Romney declared that "Michigan's most urgent human rights problem is racial discrimination—in housing, public accommodations, education, administration of justice, and employment."
 Romney helped create the state's first civil rights commission.

 When Martin Luther King Jr. came to Detroit in June 1963 and led the 120,000-strong Great March on Detroit, Romney designated the occasion Freedom March Day in Michigan, and sent state senator Stanley Thayer to march with King as his emissary, but did not attend himself because it was on Sunday.
 Romney did participate in a much smaller march protesting housing discrimination the following Saturday in Grosse Pointe, after King had left.